onflow/cadence/docs/README.md

 ## Updating the HTML and PDF

-- Install the dependencies: `node install`
+- Install the dependencies: `npm install`
 - Run the generator: `node generate.js`